 Reviewing and Publishing Definitions

-Click Resolve Conflicts to open a merge conflict editor, which merges changes you have made with changes uploaded after you downloaded.
+Click Resolve Conflicts to open a merge conflict editor, which merges the changes you have made with changes uploaded after you downloaded.

 You can choose to click on Overwrite Latest to publish without merging with the other changes.
 However, you risk losing important changes.